Mars24 Sunclock — Time on Mars

 Mars 2020: NASA rover project announced in July 2016 and intended for launch in summer 2020 with landing in February 2021, using a design similar to that of MSL Curiosity but with different science payload.
 A mission name is yet to be announced.
 It was announced in November 2018 that the landing site would be in Jezero Crater, at about 77.3°E 18.3°N.

-ExoMars 2020: Combined ESA rover and Roscosmos stationary platform that will launch in summer 2020 with landing in April 2021.
+ExoMars 2020: Combined ESA rover and Roscosmos stationary platform that will launch in summer 2020, with orbital insertion in February 2021 and landing in April 2021.
 In November 2018, it was announced that landing would occur in Oxia Planum, roughly 335.5°E 18.3°N.

-China 2020: Combined rover and orbiter project announced in August 2016 and intended for launch in summer 2020, with rover landing in April 2021.
+China 2020 (HX-1): Combined rover and orbiter project announced in August 2016 and intended for launch in summer 2020, with orbital insertion in February 2021 and rover landing in April 2021.
 A mission name and landing site have not been announced.
 Candidate landing areas in Chryse Planitia and in Isidis Planitia have been reported.

 Past Successful Landers

 VL1 = Viking Lander 1: NASA probe that landed July 20, 1976, at 312.05°E 22.27°N in Chryse Planitia.
 The landing site is also known as Thomas Mutch Memorial Station.
 This was the first successful Mars landing.
 The lander was active until mission Sol 2243 (Nov.
 11, 1982), while its companion orbiter operated until Aug.
 7, 1980.